-This is primarily a "reading and discussion" course.
+This is primarily a 'reading and discussion' course.
 The intention is to expose students to works which have been of major significance in educational thought.
 Class discussion will give each student maximum opportunity to develop a critical and informed understanding of a range of educational models.
 Each model will be considered in terms of its implicit social and political theory, its view of human learning, and its conceptions of human nature and educational knowledge.

+COURSE REQUIREMENTS: •

-COURSE REQUIREMENTS: Students will be expected to read widely and to attend classes consistently.
-Each student will be asked to prepare two short discussion papers on works of their own choice (wherever possible), and to submit a final essay of 8 - 10 pages in length.
+Students will be expected to read widely and to attend classes consistently.
+Students will be asked to prepare one short discussion paper on a work of their own choice (wherever possible), and to submit a final essay of 8 - 10 pages in length.
 There will be no final exam for this course.

+REQUIRED READINGS:

-COURSE READINGS: Works to be examined are:
+Works to be examined are: